Literacy

-Across the school this year, we will be focusing on improving the literacy of all our students.
+Across the school we focus on improving the literacy of all our students.
 We all see the huge benefits that this has on our students, in every aspect of their life and we hope that you are already seeing the benefit at home.

 Why Literacy Matters!